Alexandria false antechinus

 The Alexandria false antechinus (Pseudantechinus mimulus), also known as the Carpentarian false antechinus or Carpentarian pseudantechinus, is a small carnivorous marsupial, found only in a number of small, isolated localities in northern Australia.
 It is the smallest and rarest of the false antechinuses.

 Taxonomy

 The Alexandria false antechinus has had a long history of confusion with the fat-tailed false antechinus (P. macdonnellensis) ever since it was first described by Oldfield Thomas in 1906.
 W.D.L.
 Ride suppressed the species in 1971, placing it with the fat-tailed false antechinus, but it was restored by D.J.
 Kitchener in 1991.
 Its scientific name means "little mimic of false-antechinus".

-The P. mimulus is classified as an endangered specie due to the decline in habitat quality and extent as a result of fire, introduced predators, and mining.
+The P. mimulus is classified as an endangered species due to the decline in habitat quality and extent as a result of fire, introduced predators, and mining.

 Description

 The Alexandria false antechinus is coloured buff brown above and greyish white below.
 Its main distinguishing feature from other false antechinuses is its small size.
 The behaviour of this species has not been described.